Adam Rippon: 2013–14 season

-2014–2015 season
+2014–15 season

 In October 2014, Rippon competed at the 2014 CS Finlandia Trophy finishing first in the free program and second overall.
 At the end of October he finished 7th in the free skate and 10th overall at the 2014 Skate Canada International.
 In November he finished 5th at the 2014 Trophee Eric Bompard after placing third in the free skate.
-It was a season plagued with equipment issues.
-Rippon adjusted his blade brand and mount, took on a new trainer to work with his team and met with renewed consistency at U.S. Championships, landing effortless triple axels and once again including a quad lutz in his short and long programs.
-He went on to win the free-skate portion of the competition and finished second overall with the silver medal.
+Rippon adjusted his blade brand and mount, took on a new trainer to work with his team and met with renewed consistency at U.S. Championships, landing effortless triple Axels and once again including a quadruple Lutz in his short and long programs.
+He went on to win the free skate portion of the competition and finished second overall with the silver medal.
 He was assigned to both the Four Continents team and the Worlds team.

-2015–2016 season
+2015–16 season

 Rippon won gold at the 2016 U.S. Championships.

-He placed sixth at the 2016 World Championships in Boston with a lively program to a medley of Beatles tunes.
+He placed sixth at the 2016 World Championships in Boston with a program to a medley of Beatles tunes.
 The audience gave him a standing ovation.

-2016–2017 season
+2016–17 season

 After taking bronze at the 2016 CS U.S. Classic, Rippon won bronze at both of his Grand Prix competitions – the 2016 Skate America and 2016 Trophée de France.
 As a result, he qualified for the first time to the Grand Prix Final.
 He would finish 6th at the event in Marseille, France.

 During an off-ice warmup on January 6, 2017, Rippon sprained his left ankle and fractured the fifth metatarsal bone in his left foot, resulting in his withdrawal from the 2017 U.S. Championships.

-2017–2018 season
+2017–18 season

 Starting his season strong with a bronze medal at 2017 CS Finlandia Trophy, Rippon then went on to win silver medals in both of his Grand Prix assignments, 2017 NHK Trophy and 2017 Skate America.
 His placements at these events qualified him for his second Grand Prix Final.
-During his free skate at Skate America, Rippon fell on his shoulder while executing a quad lutz, but he was able to continue with his performance without stopping.
+During his free skate at Skate America, Rippon fell on his shoulder while executing a quadruple Lutz, but he was able to continue with his performance without stopping.
 At the 2018 U.S. Championships, Rippon placed 4th.

-On January 7, 2018, he was one of three men selected to represent USA in the 2018 Winter Olympics in Pyeongchang, South Korea.
-At the 2018 Winter Olympics, Rippon won a bronze medal in the figure skating team event as part of the U.S. team, which made him the United States’ first openly gay athlete to win a medal at the Winter Olympics.
-In the individual men's event, he placed 7th in the short and 10th in the free to place 10th overall.
+On January 7, 2018, he was one of three men selected to represent Team USA at the 2018 Winter Olympics in Pyeongchang, South Korea.
+At the 2018 Winter Olympics, Rippon won a bronze medal in the figure skating team event as part of the U.S. team, which made him the United States' first openly gay male athlete to win a medal at the Winter Olympics.
+In the individual men's event, he placed 7th in the short program and 10th in the free skate to finish 10th overall.

 On November 19, 2018, Rippon announced his retirement from competitive figure skating.

-Coaching career

-Rippon has been a second coach to Mariah Bell since the 2021-2022 season.